kango2/pogo/README.md

 ```

 NOTES:
-1. Took about 15 hours (1500 Service Units) to mask Pogona genome.
-Genome can be split into chromosomes to reduce runtime.
-Merging of results need to be figured out.
+1. **Resource usage:** 15 hours walltime, 1500 service units (SU), 70GB RAM, 48 ncpus to mask the Pogona genome.
+2. **Parameter settings:**
-2. Fragment size used was 1Mb with memory use of 79Gb.
+  * Fragment size was set to 1Mb which used 79Gb of RAM.
 Perhaps this can be increased 2Mb.
 Tests with 5, 10 and 20Mb failed with memory issue.
-3. Use PBS_NCPUS as the number of parallel processes to retain 95% plus efficiency.
+  * Use PBS_NCPUS as the number of parallel processes to retain 95% plus efficiency.
 RepeatMasker recommends PBS_NCPUS/4 parallel processes for rmblastn but it was not running efficiently.
-4. Tried with HMM search engine but it works only for curated libraries.
+  * Tried with HMM search engine but it does not work.
+HMM requires curated libraries.
-5. Dfam library is located at `/g/data/if89/datalib/Dfam_3.4/`.
+3. **Resource dependency:** Dfam library is located at `/g/data/if89/datalib/Dfam_3.4/`.
 Species, lineage specific libraries can be constructed for use from this file ([command](https://github.com/kango2/pogo/blob/main/utilscmds.md#generate-fasta-library-for-repeats-from-the-dfamh5)).
+4. **Todo:** Genome can be split into chromosomes to reduce runtime.
+Merging of results need to be figured out).